wolframowy/Barb-to-text/OLD/README.md

 This is a code for Discord bot that allows "To WrItE lIkE tHaT" or to mock other people.
 As for now there are available 3 commands:
-`!btthelp` - whispers all available commands
+`!help` - whispers all available commands
 `!bttpm [message]` - converts the message to cancer giving format `!bttm` - mocks the person above by converting what they said to cancer giving format